python/cpython/Doc/library/datetime.rst

   datetime(*(time.strptime(date_string, format)[0:6]))

-except when the format includes sub-second components or timezone offset information, which are supported in ``datetime.strptime`` but are discarded by ``time.strptime``.
+except when the format includes sub-second components or time zone offset information, which are supported in ``datetime.strptime`` but are discarded by ``time.strptime``.